Create an effective procurement letter

 Include Key Information:

-Email and website information are great but adding a real donor’s name and phone number promotes a more personal touch to the request.
+Email and website information are great but adding a real donor’s name and phone number promotes a more personal touch to the procurement letter request.

 - Name of fundraising group

 - Provide links to online website for further information

 - Tax status and ID and relevant numbers are key factors used by a donor in deciding to honor the request